SirWumpus/post4/README.md

 - - -
 ### S" ccc"
 ( `ccc<quote>` -- `caddr` `u` )
 When interpreting, copy the string `ccc` as-is to a transient buffer and return `caddr u`.
 When compiling, append the string `ccc` as-is to the current word so when executed it leaves `caddr u` of the string on the stack.
+Note as an extension strings are also `NUL` terminated to facilitate use of host environment functions.

 - - -
 ### S\\" ccc"
 ( `ccc<quote>` -- `caddr` `u` )
 When interpreting, copy the escaped string `ccc` to a transient buffer and return `caddr u`.
 When compiling, append the escaped string `ccc` to the current word so when executed it leaves `caddr u` of the string on the stack.
+Note as an extension strings are also `NUL` terminated to facilitate use of host environment functions.

 - - -
 ### SAVE-BUFFERS